 Chapter 2 - Eligibility Requirements

-The Immigration and Nationality Act (INA) and certain other federal laws provide over forty different ways for aliens to adjust status to lawful permanent residence.
-Aliens may only adjust under a particular basis if they meet the eligibility requirements for that basis at the time of filing the Application to Register Permanent Residence or Adjust Status (Form I-485).
+The Immigration and Nationality Act (INA) and certain other federal laws provide over forty different ways for noncitizens to adjust status to lawful permanent residence.
+Noncitizens may only adjust under a particular basis if they meet the eligibility requirements for that basis at the time of filing the Application to Register Permanent Residence or Adjust Status (Form I-485).
 Eligibility requirements vary, depending on the specific basis for adjustment.

-Aliens eligible for adjustment of status generally may apply based on one of the following immigrant categories or basis for adjustment:
+Noncitizens eligible for adjustment of status generally may apply based on one of the following immigrant categories or basis for adjustment: